LloydThinks/CSC105/Web Project/Lab Exercises/Lab 6/Lab6.md

 Hopefully these tags make sense given that you have written papers before.
 The header represents information that introduces content, then you have a number of sections, followed by the footer to close out the content.

 Notice the '\&#169;' ?
-What does the render as when you reload the webpage?
+What does this render as when you reload the webpage?
 This is called an escape sequence/character.

 #### 9) H1 Tag
 Often enough, you'll want to create a title for a section of your webpage, and there are neat tags to do that: h1, h2, ..., h6. h1 is the most important, whereas h6 is the least important.
 Try adding the h1 tag to your header tag, and put some content in the h1 tag.